 The hands of personnel undertaking milking activities need to be considered as a possible source of microbial contamination of the teat and udder.
-Persons milking animals should wash and dry their hands and forearms with soap and water, or with an equally effective product, prior to milking and during milking when soiling occurs.
+Persons milking animals must wash and dry their hands prior to milking and during milking when soiling occurs.
 Regular washing of hands is also necessary where milking staff are checking animals for mastitis and treating cows.
 The provision and use of disposable paper towel for hand drying is a preferred option in the milking plant.